Fighting Equine Obesity in the UK

 Equine fighting the flab - image of two horses for illustration

-So even though it can be difficult to assess how much weight a horse has gained when you see him every day you must nevertheless pay careful attention to how much he eats, particularly when it comes to fresh, lush grass, to ensure he doesn’t become obese and develop problems like laminitis.
+So even though it can be difficult to assess how much weight a horse has gained when you see him every day, you must nevertheless pay careful attention to how much they eat.
+In particular, restrictions to fresh, lush grass should be made, to ensure the horse doesn’t over-indulge and become prone to conditions such as laminitis.

 The horse’s digestive system is designed to function on a constant supply of fibrous material which works to push out gas bubbles that form during the process of digestion and fermentation.
 If a horse is given less food to eat the accumulated gas can cause painful distension of the gut and colic.
 Withholding feed can also lead to hyperlipidaemia (high cholesterol).
 Another unwanted consequence of reducing the food supply could be the development of stereotypical behaviour like crib-biting, weaving or wind-sucking, all of which could be a by-product of excessive acidity in the gut due to reduced chewing.
 If a horse is not chewing he is not producing the saliva needed to neutralise any acidity.
 Ulcers and general discomfort can result from excess acidity; just one of the reasons to ensure your horse has a constant supply of chewable fibre.